fivetran/benchmark/README.md

 |   | **Presto** | ? | ? |
 |   | **Azure** | ? | ? |
 |   | **BigQuery** | - | - |

-* 100gb of data in uncompressed CSV form
-* 100s of millions of rows in the larger fact tables
-* Complex queries
-* A small data warehouse
-* Redshift has automatic compression on, but no sort or dist keys
-* Presto is storing data in Parquet format on GCS

 # Usage
 These scripts are intended to be manually copy-pasted into various terminals.